marwan-at-work/marwanio/blog/posts/simple-ui-gopherjs-vecty.md

 Vecty, on the other hand, is a React-like library that lets you write UI applications in Go.
 This will be my focus in this post.

-The documentation in Vecty, as of writng date, is almost non-existent, but they have built a couple of [example applications](https://github.com/gopherjs/vecty/tree/master/examples) to play with in order for you to learn how to use Vecty.
+The documentation in Vecty, as of writing date, is almost non-existent, but they have built a couple of [example applications](https://github.com/gopherjs/vecty/tree/master/examples) to play with in order for you to learn how to use Vecty.

 ## Getting Started